w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 ## Status

-The PDF-AAM Task Force Work Statement was [approved on 14 September 2017]() and is now active.
+The PDF-AAM Task Force Work Statement was [approved on [dd mm yyyy]](CFC_or_minutes_pointer) and is now active.
 The [Task Force home page](/about/groups/task-forces/pdf-aam/) contains information about the operation and resources of the group.

 ## Objective

-The mission of the PDF-AAM Task Force is to specify [Accessibility API mappings for Portable Document Format (PDF)](http://w3c.github.io/pdf-aam/), in consultation with the ARIA Working Group.
-The task force provides a focused forum for this work while the Working Group continues its work on ARIA development.
+The mission of the PDF-AAM Task Force is to specify how user agents should map accessibility semantics within the Portable Document format specification.
+This Task Force provides a focused forum for this work while the Working Group continues its work on ARIA development.

 ## Scope of Work

-The PDF-AAM Task Force work defines how user agents map accessibility semantics embedded within PDF documents.
+The PDF-AAM Task Force will produce a W3C Technical Report [PDF-AAM](https://w3c.github.io/pdf-aam/), specifying accessibility API mappings for PDF, based on the [Core-AAM](https://www.w3.org/TR/core-aam-1.2/) and [HTML-AAM](https://www.w3.org/TR/html-aam/) specifications.

 ## Approach

-The group will incorporte existing work from the PDF/UA Processor LWG into a W3C Technical Report, expected to reach the Recommendation Track according to the W3C Process guidelines.
+The group will incorporte and extend existing work from the PDF/UA Processor LWG into a W3C Technical Report, expected to reach the Recommendation Track according to the [W3C Process](https://www.w3.org/policies/process/).

 ## Communication